-Computer Science and Engineering (CSE) encompasses a variety of topics that relates to computation, like development of algorithms, analysis of algorithms, programming languages, and software design and computer Science was taught as part of mathematics or engineering departments and in the last hardware.
-Computer Science and engineering has roots in electrical engineering, mathematics, and linguistics.
-In the past 3 decades it has emerged as a separate engineering field.
-In the present information era (Knowledge era) computer science and engineering will see an exponential growth as the future machines work on artificial intelligence.
+Computer Science and Engineering (CSE) encompasses a variety of topics that relates to computation, like the development of algorithms, analysis of algorithms, programming languages, and software design computer Science was taught as part of mathematics or engineering departments and in the last hardware.
+Computer Science and engineering have roots in electrical engineering, mathematics, and linguistics.
+In the past 3 decades, it has emerged as a separate engineering field.
+In the present information era (Knowledge era) computer science and engineering will see exponential growth as future machines work on artificial intelligence.

 The career opportunities for computer science and engineering graduates are plenty and growing.
 Programming and software development, information systems operation and management, telecommunications and networking, computer science research, web and Internet, graphics and multimedia, training and support and compute industry specialists are some of the opportunities the graduates find.

-The M. Tech., in Computer Science and Engineering curriculum developed by the faculty at the Department of Computer Science and Engineering, is outcome based and it comprises required theoretical concepts and practical skills in the domain.
-By undergoing this programme, students develop critical, innovative, creative thinking and problem solving abilities for a smooth transition from academic to real-life work environment.
+The M. Tech., in Computer Science and Engineering curriculum developed by the faculty at the Department of Computer Science and Engineering, is the outcome based and it comprises required theoretical concepts and practical skills in the domain.
+By undergoing this programme, students develop critical, innovative, creative thinking and problem-solving abilities for a smooth transition from academic to the real-life work environment.
 In addition, students are trained in interdisciplinary topics and attitudinal skills to enhance their scope.
-The above-mentioned features of the programme, advanced teaching and learning resources, and experience of the faculty members with their strong connections with ICT sector makes this programme unique.
+The above-mentioned features of the programme, advanced teaching and learning resources, and the experience of the faculty members with their strong connections with the ICT sector make this programme unique.